vlang/vlang-blog/content/blog/getting-started-with-v.md

 The official documentation for the language is written in a single markdown document:
 [V Documentation](https://github.com/vlang/v/blob/master/doc/docs.md).

-The documentation for all of the modules included in the V standard library (vlib) [vlib Documentation](https://modules.vlang.io/).
+The documentation for all of the modules included in the V standard library (vlib) is available here: [vlib Documentation](https://modules.vlang.io/).
 You are encouraged to use the search bar to find the functions and structs you need for your project.

 For a taste of V here is a truncated example of TOML file parsing.
 The sample TOML file is